SHBBL/SHB-CPU/README.md

 ## ⚠️Doesn't support screen⚠️

 ## CPU:
-A simple custom CPU was designed using Logisim, featuring its own instruction set.
+A simple custom 8 bit CPU was designed using Logisim, featuring its own instruction set.
 To program it, a custom assembler was written in Python, translating assembly code into machine code for execution.
 This setup allows for experimenting with CPU design and low-level programming.

 ## Instruction Set:
  ```